bmartech/Fitness-Club-Attendance-Booking-Intelligence/README.md

 # Fitness Club Attendance & Booking Intelligence

 ### Project Description
 This project delivers a comprehensive data analysis and predictive modeling pipeline designed to evaluate member engagement, class booking behaviors, and attendance patterns at a fitness facility.
-By examining demographic features, membership tenure, and operational schedules—such as class categories, booking lead times, days of the week, and AM/PM time slots—the analysis uncovers key drivers behind class no-shows.
+By examining demographic features, membership tenure, and operational schedules, such as class categories, booking lead times, days of the week, and AM/PM time slots.
+The analysis uncovers key drivers behind class no-shows.
 Additionally, it implements classification models to predict whether a member will attend a scheduled session, providing actionable intelligence to optimize facility resource allocation and member retention strategies.

 ---